 Using a Sauna After a Workout

-For many, the ideal way to wrap up a workout session is with an infrered sauna.
+For many, the ideal way to wrap up a workout session is with an infrared sauna.
 This makes total sense since an exhausted mind (and body) yearns for relaxation, and the intense heat of a sauna can provide this instantly.
 There’s also growing evidence that post-workout sauna sessions are more beneficial for recovery than using a sauna before your workout.

 Sauna use after a workout can help reduce muscle soreness, inflammation, and fatigue.
 Heat therapy can also improve overall circulation, helping to flush out lactic acid and other waste products that accumulate during exercise.
 Additionally, the sauna can help to reduce stiffness in the muscles and joints after a workout, allowing you to recover faster and get back into your routine sooner.
 Finally, time spent in a sauna is especially beneficial for relaxation as well as mental focus, which helps your body process